-If you want to set up your own business, work as a freelancer or practice a profession in the Netherlands, you can apply for a self-employed Dutch residence permit.
+If you want to set up your own business, work as a freelancer, or practice a profession, you can apply for a self-employed visa in the Netherlands.

 If you want to live in the Netherlands and start your own business, work as a freelancer or practice a profession, you must apply for a Dutch residence permit as an entrepreneur.
 Certain conditions apply to each situation, which are outlined in this guide.

 Immigration updates 2017

 - The requirements to work as self-employed in the Netherlands can be rigorous if you are a foreign national.
 To avoid deterring new businesses, the Dutch government introduced the ‘Startup Visa’, effective as of January 2015, that allows new businesses a preparatory year to prepare the requirements for qualifying for the Dutch self-employment permit.